 AMS can progress to High Altitude Cerebral Edema (HACE) and symptoms of HACE are mental confusion, difficulty with balance and co-ordination.
-Fluid accumulation in the lungs can lead to High Altitude Pulmonary Edema (HAPE).
+Hypoxia can also lead to fluid accumulation in the lungs causing High Altitude Pulmonary Edema (HAPE).
 HAPE results in shortness of breath at rest, extreme fatigue, cough – dry in the beginning, and later productive of frothy or blood-tinged sputum.
 HAPE and HACE are severe symptoms, often co-exist in severe cases and can be rapidly fatal if untreated.
 Treatment is DESCEND, DESCEND and DESCEND.

 Prevention of Altitude Illness: